 Winter driving conditions and tire chains can be some of the trickiest things for California travelers.
-Here are some safety tips for making it up to your Truckee vacation rental.
+Here are some safety tips for winter driving in Truckee-Tahoe.

-Always check with your host to make sure you get special tips for their neighborhood, like where to park, when their driveway plow service comes by and if their roads are usually cleared soon after a snowfall or the next day.
+Always check with your host to make sure you get special tips for their neighborhood, like where to park, when their driveway plow service comes by, and if the roads are usually cleared soon after a snowfall or the next day.

 The best way to get there safe is to check ahead and prepare for the driving conditions you’ll be in for.